How Coronavirus Affects Safety Concerns in the Housing Market

 What happened in March could repeat itself later, although it’s not likely.
 The rebound was so efficient that there’s less risk for such a low dip happening again.
 Still, as safety once again becomes an issue with rising cases of coronavirus, sellers could get nervous.
 Putting their home on the market increases their risk of an asymptotic person entering their home as a potential buyer.
 While every precaution is typically taken to prevent the spread of the virus, it’s the fear alone that can put sellers on pause.
 This would again leave buyers with a reduced inventory, rewarding those brave enough to sell with the potential for a bidding war and multiple offers on their home.

 On the other hand, with a second wave, buyers could feel that it’s safer to wait.
 This would force homes to sit on the market for much longer than sellers expect.
 Right now, it’s unknown how it will all play out for the real estate market.

 Remove the risk and make a quick sale

-One way to prevent these risk factors from interfering with your plans to sell your home is to work with an off-market buyer.
+One way to prevent these risk factors from interfering with your plans to sell your home is to sell your home off-market through Sundae’s marketplace.
 Not only is the sale process quick, allowing you to get ahead of a foreclosure or a change in income, it’s also much safer.
-One person, a Market Expert, comes to your home and does a thorough evaluation before making an offer.
+One person, a Market Expert, comes to your home and does a thorough evaluation explaining what you can expect from our network of investors.
 Everything is “as-is,” and there’s no need to make any repairs.
 No need to spend time and money creating a virtual tour of your home or preparing it for sale.
 This quick and seamless process can help get you as close to market value for your home as possible in a faster timeframe.
-If you’d like to learn more about how an off-market buyer can help you, contact Sundae today.
+If you’d like to learn more about how selling through our marketplace can help you, contact Sundae today.